Where are you from originally and how long have you lived in the area?

 Are you involved in a business venture or corporate world?
 Please Share!

-When did you decide you wanted to open your own media publication?
+When did you decide you wanted to become a financial consultant?

-Has marketing and community always been a part of your life?
+Has finance and helping others always been a part of your life?

 If you could give one tip to fellow Mom Entrepreneurs what would it be?